Ipgnosis/like/README.md

 (*I suspect that the Cyrillic character set is overly ambitious...*)

-Note that the eszett (and maybe others also) is a complication of the general problem in that two letters 'ss' are substituted for the eszett when the character set in use doesn’t contain the eszett.
+Note that the eszett (and maybe others also) is a complication of the general problem in that two letters 'ss' can be substituted for the eszett when the keyboard/character set in use doesn’t contain the eszett.
 For example: the German word for 'street' is 'straße' which can also be written 'strasse'.

 ## Implementation